DavidSantia/endpoint/README.md

 }
 ```

-Notice we are specifying the Url, the request Method, any headers, some additional parameters, and the function
+It specifies the Url, the request Method, any headers, some additional parameters, and the function
 needed to parse the API response body.

-The parse function is simply:
+This parse function is simply:
 ```go
 func ParseOffice(b []byte, code int) (result interface{}, err error) {
     var office Office